f-lombardo/learning/misc/sql.md

 CREATE FULLTEXT INDEX fx_name ON users (firstName, lastName);
 ```

-If you're using TypeORM you can use th following annotation on the User entity:
+If you're using TypeORM you can use the following annotation on the User entity:

 ```typescript
 @Entity()